Is CPU Water Cooling Worth It?

 Most people opt for water cooling to control their PC's heat output.
 So, if you're wondering if CPU water cooling is worth it, this guide is for you.

-Since its power draw is so high, the heat output is also pretty inflated, needing a beefy cooler.
-Because of that, most people go with water cooling, believing it is better than any air cooler.
+Since its power draw is so high, the heat output is also pretty excessive, needing a beefy cooler.
+Because of that, most people go with water cooling, believing it is superior to any air cooler.

 Table of ContentsShow